EvSecDev/SCMP/README.md

 The 'semi-standard' part of this is the inclusion of some advanced configuration options to better integrate with git and deployment activities.
 Fear not, you can use your `~/.ssh/config` with the controller and a regular SSH client at the same time.

-For sudo passwords, this program utilizes a simple password vault file stored whereever you specify.
+For sudo passwords, this program utilizes a simple password vault file stored where ever you specify.
 This vault stores the password per host and is manipulated through controller (add/change/remove).
 This is intended to facilitate deployments to a large number of hosts with potentially different passwords.
 With the vault, your provide the master password only once.
 The vault is protected by an AEAD cipher (chacha20poly1305) and derives the key via Argon2 from your master password.